heptarch/heptarch.github.io/drafts/cone.md

 Stelae are inscribed with what appears, statistically, to be ternary noise, "free entropy" as one of our quants calls it.
 Why three symbols?
 Perhaps they couldn't count lower, one xenologist jokes.
 Another suggests that ternary has the most efficient radix economy of any natural number.
 Our chief quant is convinced that two symbols represent basis states, and the last a change of basis, with the whole encoding a quantum-computational protocol.
 Professionally speaking, I have no opinion; I'm paid to look at shit, collect samples, scrape the moss off bus stops so to speak.
 I just file the telemetry and hi-res scans and leave the rest to the experts.

 But the puzzle takes on its own life.
 Each stele starts, like a Gothic manuscript, with an embellished initial, each distinct and far more elaborate than the trits.
+Coordinates, ideographs, formulae, the quants and xenos argue endlessly.
+You stare at them enough—and I've spent hours—and certain motifs begin to emerge.

 ## List